rija/docker-nginx-fpm-caches-wordpress/README.md

 ### Future plan

 * install Supervisor as an Ubuntu package
+* install Lets Encrypt's ACME client as an Ubuntu package
+*
 * use nginx official Docker container as base image
 * setup subprojects for:
 	* a Mysql container with backup and import/export tools